itsabdessalam/gatsby-theme-changelog/theme/README.md

 You can override theme components using [Component Shadowing](https://www.gatsbyjs.org/blog/2019-04-29-component-shadowing/)

-1. Create a folder with theme name `gatsby-theme-simple-blog`
+1. Create a folder with theme name ` gatsby-theme-changelog`

 2. Override any component you want by creating a new one and its css file, for example `Nav.js` and `Nav.css`